antoniohs/php-template-previewer/README.md

 ###Extending the framework support
 You can make a request for any framework that you want to use this library into, or even better, make a __pull request with your own framework strategy__.
+Just implement the [IFrameworkStrategy interface](lib/antonienko/PhpTempPrev/FrameworkStrategies/IFrameworkStrategy.php).
 Use the files under the [FrameworkStrategies folder](lib/antonienko/PhpTempPrev/FrameworkStrategies) as an example.

 ##Installation
 ###Composer